kyrapatrick/post-install-config/README.md

 <img src="https://i.imgur.com/Humsy1v.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Configure Roles setting.
-Roles describe permissions granted to Agents in association with the Deptartment to which they have access.
+Roles (Supreme Admin) describe permissions granted to Agents in association with the Deptartment to which they have access.
 </p>
 <br />